Leadership for Social Change

 Non-Refundable Program Deposit: $550, applied to the Program Fee

 - A pre-payment on program fees is required to reserve space in the program within 10 business days of admission to the program

 - This deposit will be applied toward program fees and is not an additional fee

 - The balance of payment for program fees is due upon notification of charges, and no later than May 15

 - This deposit is non-refundable in the event of withdrawal from the program

 Other Key Financial Policies

-Leadership for Social Change supports a limited number of students invited to apply for funding.
-You will be notified by email if you are available for this aid.
+Leadership for Social Change supports a limited number of students who are invited to apply for funding.
+You will be notified by email if you are eligible for this aid.
+No additional financial aid is available for this program.